rcbat73/cars-app/README.md

 ### `npm install`

-An environment variable is used, create a .env file to type the environment varible inside.
+An environment variable is used, create a .env file to type the environment variable inside.

 After installation run: